itissid/ai-that-works/README.md

           <a href="https://www.youtube.com/watch?v=_VB9TT1Vus4">watch</a> • <a href="./2025-11-05-event-driven-agents">code</a>
         </div>
       </div>
-    </td><td><div style="padding: 8px 0; line-height: 1.5;">Treat agent interactions as an event log, not mutable state.
-Modeling user inputs, LLM chunks, tool calls, interrupts, and UI actions as a single event stream lets you project state for the UI, agent loop, and persistence without drift.
-We walk through effect-ts patterns for subscribing to the bus, deriving “current” state via pure projections, and deciding when to persist or replay events—plus trade-offs for queuing, cancelation, and tool orchestration in complex agent UX.</div></td></tr>
+    </td><td><div style="padding: 8px 0; line-height: 1.5;">Key takeaway: treat agent interactions as an event log, not mutable state.
+Modeling user inputs, LLM chunks,
+tool calls, interrupts, and UI actions as a single event stream lets you project state for the UI, agent loop, and persistence without drift.
+We walk through effect-ts patterns for subscribing to the bus, deriving “current” state via pure projections, and deciding when to persist or replay events—plus trade-offs for queuing, cancelation, and tool orchestration in complex agent UX.
+</div></td></tr>
 <tr><td>
       <div style="padding: 8px 0;">
         <div style="margin-bottom: 2px;">